 Some great spring skiing can be had in September, as well as the occasional spring powder dump!

-If you're planning to head over for a ski holiday, you will most likely be heading to one of three main ski-regions: Queenstown Lakes, Canterbury or Mt Ruapehu.
+If you're planning to head over for a ski holiday, you will most likely be heading to one of two main ski-regions: Queenstown Lakes, or Canterbury.
+Canterbury is home to Mt Hutt Ski Field as well as many club fields with incredible terrain.
+Queenstown Lakes is home to the Remarkables, Coronet Peak, Cardrona & Treble Cone.

 The average maximum and minimum temperatures in winter for the main ski regions are as follows.